 Workplace Management

-CO1: Comprehend Formal and Informal Communication.

-CO2: Identify Skills required to be an efficient employee

-CO3: Apply workplace etiquettes and learn to handle difficult situations.
+- After completion of this course, the students will be able to: - CO1: Comprehend Formal and Informal Communication. - CO2: Identify Skills required to be an efficient employee - CO3: Apply workplace etiquettes and learn to handle difficult situations.

-CO4: Develop their personality and good body language.

 Workplace Management